diegoAndrade777/nlw-spacetime/README.md

 # Install dependencies
 $ yarn

-You must get your clientid from your github profile and put it in the ".env.local" file like this:
+# You must get your clientid from your github profile and put it in the ".env.local" file like this:
-# Github
 NEXT_PUBLIC_GITHUB_CLIENT_ID=

 # Run